 The meter

-You have probably noticed that we’ve added a password strength meter to login entries in our vault.
+You may have noticed a password strength meter next to password fields.

 Zxcvbn

-So how do we do it?
-Is there any query against an online database?
+So how does it work?
+Is there a query to an online database?

-Don’t fear, not a single piece of information about your password is leaving your device.
-Zxbase uses a well-known open-source package called zxcvbn.
-In addition to evaluation algorithms, it contains a built-in database of 30,000 common combinations.
-That’s what allows us to check passwords locally.
+Don’t worry—no information about your passwords ever leaves your device.
+Zxbase uses the well-known open-source package zxcvbn.
+Along with its evaluation algorithms, it includes a built-in database of 30,000 common password combinations.
+This is what allows Zxbase to check passwords locally, safely and privately.